 6 And now no part of the land was desolate, save it were for timber; but because of the greatness of the destruction of the people who had before inhabited the land it was called desolate.
 7 And there being but little timber upon the face of the land, nevertheless the people who went forth became exceedingly expert in the working of cement; therefore they did build houses of cement, in the which they did dwell.
 8 And it came to pass that they did multiply and spread, and did go forth from the land southward to the land northward, and did spread insomuch that they began to cover the face of the whole earth, from the sea south to the sea north, from the sea west to the sea east.
 9 And the people who were in the land northward did dwell in tents, and in houses of cement, and they did suffer whatsoever tree should spring up upon the face of the land that it should grow up, that in time they might have timber to build their houses, yea, their cities, and their temples, and their synagogues, and their sanctuaries, and all manner of their buildings.
 10 And it came to pass as timber was exceedingly scarce in the land northward, they did send forth much by the way of shipping.
 (Hel 3:6–11)

-Both the Mayan and Mexican Highland cultures largely build only their temples and city centers of stone with more minor adobe use in homes.
-(Excepting perhaps large apartment complexes).
-Really only the desert southwest had timber desolation to the point of ubiquitous usage of wikiups or stone and cement (adobe) for all aspects of cultural building.
+Both the Mayan and Mexican Highland cultures really ONLY built their temples and city centers of stone.
+With few exceptions, their homes were primarily wood.
+Really only the Desert Southwest was desolate of timber to the point of mostly using teepees, wikiups or stone and cement (adobe) for ALL aspects of cultural building.
 And really only the US Plains Indians could be said to have culturally lived predominately in ‘tents’ or teepees.

 – WEST COAST HAGOTH MAKES NO SENSE.
 The story of Hagoth traveling to “the land Northward” from the west sea, just doesn’t make much sense in these models.
 If the Land Northward is composed of areas like the Mexican Highland, Valley of Mexico or southern area of Veracruz, then why would Hagoth launch from the west sea to get there?
 Only the East Sea would get you closer to these areas.
 It makes no sense both from a launch point and destination route.
 If the Nephite ‘Land Northward is Veracruz, and if Sidon is the Usumacinta/Grijalva which go directly to the Caribbean, why not boat down Sidon to the port and head north along the East Coast?